GrumpyCockatiel/Raydreams.MiniServer/README.md

 ## Not Implemented

 * HTTPS - there's no support for HTTPS.
-* Javascript - .js files are not supported
+* Javascript - .js files are not YET supported
-* Multiple Request - Only one request can be handled at a time.
+* Multiple Requests - Only one request can be handled at a time.
 Other incoming requests are blocked until processing requests are complete.
+* Binding to custom domains.
+* Logging - better logger interface coming soon.